 Coins With Animals

-Birds have been on coins for as long as coins have been around.
-There are too many different animals on coins to list them all here.
-Some coins have two or more animals on them.
-For example, the rare old coins that Hadrian made have an eagle, an owl, and a peacock on them.
-This makes it interesting to collect both old and new coins with animals on them.
+Animals have appeared on coins for as long as coins have existed.
+There are too many different animals to list, and some coins even feature multiple animals.
+For example, Hadrian’s rare old coins display an eagle, an owl, and a peacock.
+Collecting both old and new coins with animal imagery can be intriguing.

 Lions on Ancient Coins